espressif/esp-faq/docs/en/development-environment/debugging.rst

 Is it possible to use JTAG to debug with ESP32-S2？
 -------------------------------------------------------

   Yes.
-For detailed information, please refer to `ESP32-S2 JATG Debugging <https://docs.espressif.com/projects/esp-idf/en/latest/esp32s2/api-guides/jtag-debugging/>`_.
+For detailed information, please refer to `ESP32-S2 JTAG Debugging <https://docs.espressif.com/projects/esp-idf/en/latest/esp32s2/api-guides/jtag-debugging/>`_.

 --------------

 How to modify the log output without changing the output level of menuconfig？
 -----------------------------------------------------------------------------------

-  The output level of log can be modified by using function ``esp_log_level_set()``.
+  The output level of log can be modified by using the ``esp_log_level_set()`` function.

 --------------